Dr Dale Bredesen back in the UK!

 14.00 – 15.00: Dr Dale Bredesen – ‘Making Alzheimer’s optional’ part one

 15.30 – 16.30: Dr Dale Bredesen – ‘Making Alzheimer’s optional’ part two

 ‘Making Alzheimer’s optional’

-Dementia and Alzheimer’s is now the leading cause of death in the UK after COVID.
+As of February, dementia and Alzheimer’s are now the leading cause of death in the UK after COVID.
 Yet, with a successful proof-of-concept trial, published prevention studies, and data from PET scans and spinal fluid analysis indicating 20 years of pathophysiology prior to a diagnosis of Alzheimer’s disease, Dr Dale Bredesen’s ever-evolving protocol gives practitioners an opportunity to make Alzheimer’s disease optional.

 This will require large-scale public health programs, early detection, and active prevention or earliest reversals, making late-stage conditions such as Alzheimer’s and “mild cognitive impairment” uncommon.